Roberts Pass: Route

 Roberts Pass is 6.5 mi long between Maple Street in London and Wilson Road in eastern Madison County.
 The surface is asphalt and much of the trail has trees on both sides.
 To the west of Maple Street, the Ohio to Erie Trail follows a signed street route SW across London where it connects to the Prairie Grass Trail at Midway Street on the west side of London.

-Future Route

-The current signed street route through London is handy to find local amenities, however, it is the intentions of the City of London and local enthusiasts to eventually have an off-street route across London through the historical downtown area.
-Right-of-way issues continue to delay this off-street route project.